What is a General Contractor’s License?

 To make sure this doesn’t happen to you, be sure to prepare by taking an online prep course beforehand.

-You should also expect to need proof of liability insurance in order to earn your general contractor license.
+You should also expect to need proof of liability insurance in order to earn your license.
 General liability insurance protects your business from claims that involve bodily injury, property damage, and personal injury, which are especially common occurrences in a high-risk industry like construction.
 As a small business, you simply can’t afford to handle an expensive lawsuit.

 The minimum amount of coverage you’ll need varies, so check what your state’s requirements are before you speak with a provider.
 If your business hires employees, you’ll also need to provide them with worker’s compensation insurance.